zentrocdot/Bash/SED_Scripts/README.md

 <p align="justify">Up to now I used the Bash script as container for the sed script.
 When I have spare time I will take a look if there are an advantage to run sed as stand alone script.</p>

+[!TIP]
+> Use labels that are clearly different from sed options and sed commands.
+For example, the use of x as a label can be confused with the sed command x.
+Clear label naming also improve the readability of the script.

+[!IMPORTANT]
+> Never use a label twice in a sed script.
+That will give funny results.
+And later debugging is considerably more difficult.

 ### References

 [1]  &#8203;edoras.sdsu.edu/doc/sed-oneliners.html